RedBluePrinter/Deep_VoiceChanger/README.md

 Adding an executable binary (Windows only)

-Change to Licens MIT License
+Change to Licens MIT License to GNU General Public License v3.0 (Some codes contain other lisence.)